Dlawer Ala'Aldeen: Middle East Research Institute

-Ala'Aldeen is the Founding President of the Middle East Research Institute (MERI), an independent, grant-funded and non-profit think tank which is focused on policy-issues and governance reform in Iraq and Kurdistan Region.
-MERI became operational on 18 May 2014 and has been ranked the first in Iraq and 23rd in the Middle East and North Africa (among 507 leading institutions, top 5%) according to the Global Go To Think Tank Index report issued by the Think Tanks and Civil Societies Program at the University of Pennsylvania’s Lauder Institute.
+Ala'Aldeen is the Founding President of the Middle East Research Institute (MERI), an independent, grant-funded and non-profit think tank which is focused on policy-issues and governance reform in Iraq, Kurdistan Region and the Levant.
+MERI became operational on 18 May 2014 and has been ranked the first in Iraq and 23rd in the Middle East and North Africa (among 507 leading institutions, top 5%) according to the Global Go To Think Tank Index report issued by the Think Tanks and Civil Societies Program at the University of Pennsylvania's Lauder Institute.

+MERI advances evidence-based policymaking, democratic governance, and sustainable development through research, publication of policy papers, dialogue, and public engagement.
+MERI also brings together policymakers, diplomats, academics, and civil society leaders to promote informed debate and practical policy solutions for the region's most pressing challenges.

-Ala'Aldeen and colleagues have published numerous policy papers and reports on refugees, Internally Displace persons (IDPs), security dynamics in the Middle East, EU policies in the Region, post-ISIS Iraq, conflict resolution (e.g. the future of Kirkuk), prevention of violent extremism, promoting human rights (protecting minority's rights, prevention of violence against women) and state-building and institutional reform (Judiciary system, public prosecution, interior ministry and Ministry of Peshmarga).
+Ala'Aldeen and colleagues have published numerous policy papers and reports on geopolitical developments, migration of refugees, Internally Displace persons (IDPs), security dynamics in the Middle East, EU policies in the Region, post-ISIS Iraq, conflict resolution (e.g. the future of Kirkuk), prevention of violent extremism, promoting human rights (protecting minority's rights, prevention of violence against women) and state-building and institutional reform (Judiciary system, public prosecution, interior ministry and Ministry of Peshmarga).